The cost of repairing a school computer can vary. The expense depends on the type of damage and parts needed (U.S., 2025).

 Manufacturer Warranty

-Most school computers come with a manufacturer’s warranty.
-This warranty usually lasts for one year.
+Most school computers include a manufacturer’s warranty, typically lasting one year.
 It covers defects in materials and workmanship.
-If the computer fails within this period, the manufacturer will repair or replace it at no cost.
+If the device fails within that period, the manufacturer will repair or replace it at no charge.

 Extended Warranty